 There are two general categories of pain, nociceptive and neuropathic.
 Pain occurs when base nerve endings known as pain receptors are activated and a pain signal is transmitted through the nervous system to the brain.
 With nociceptive pain, the pain signal starts with damage to tissue and is typically accompanied by inflammation.
-Nociceptive pain can be either acute, such as that experienced following surgery, or chronic.
 With neuropathic pain, the pain signal results from inflammation of the peripheral nerves or other injury to the nervous system itself.
 A common form of neuropathic pain is sciatica, which is characterized by compression of the sciatic nerve resulting in leg and back pain.
 Neuropathic pain also arises from diabetes, cancer and exposure to chemotherapy or radiation.
+Both nociceptive and neuropathic pain can be either acute or chronic.

-Datamonitor estimates that approximately 75 million people in the world's seven major pharmaceutical markets suffer annually from acute nociceptive pain following a surgical procedure.
-Pharmaprojects, a healthcare publication, estimates that 26 million people worldwide suffer annually from some form of neuropathic pain.
-According to Datamonitor, the worldwide market for pain therapies was approximately \$17 billion in 2001.
+According to the Business Insights Healthcare Report, the worldwide market for pain therapies was approximately \$20 billion in 2003.
+That report estimates that approximately 80 million people in the world's seven major pharmaceutical markets suffer annually from acute nociceptive pain following a surgical procedure.
+Datamonitor, another provider of business information for the pharmaceutical and other industries, estimates that 39 million people worldwide suffer annually from some form of neuropathic pain.